Greater Manchester local authorities are working together to develop a Clean Air Plan to tackle air pollution on local roads.

 The exact boundary will be developed by looking in detail at the local road network and using feedback from engagement with residents, businesses and stakeholders.

 Any income from the Clean Air Zone would be used to cover its running costs.
 After that, any leftover money would be spent on improving transport in Greater Manchester.
 This might include improvements to public transport and cycling and walking schemes.

-The feedback we get through this conversation will give us a better understanding of what the daily penalties should be.
 At this stage the following daily penalty and penalty charge notice (PCN) payments are included in the proposals.